SaltwaterC/http-request/README.md

 ```

 The following responses are considered to be redirects if they have a response location header: 300, 301, 302, 303, 305, 307.

+All the errors that are returned after successful HTTP request with a status code different than 200 contain a code property indicating the response.statusCode.